sconstantinides/FormButtons/README.md

 ```

 ## Options
-Options can be set by mixing & matching classes on <div class="form-button">
+Options can be set by mixing & matching classes on `<div class="form-button">`
-- Width: Fixed-width by default.
+- **Width:** Fixed-width by default.
 Add class "full-width" to have the input expand to fill its container.
-- Auto-close: Disabled by default.
-Add class "auto-close" to return the button to the initial state when the user clicks elsewhere.
+- **Auto-close:** Class "auto-close" returns the button to its initial state when the user clicks elsewhere.

 ## Feedback
 Feel free to open issues with suggestions or submit pull requests.